 So rather than opting for a cut tree, look for growers that provide potted trees – none of the festive scent is lost and you’ll have a tree for next year as well!
 Everybody wins!

-We all know electric lights are expensive both to our pockets and to the environment, but not all lights effect your carbon footprint as much as others.
+We all know electric lights are expensive both to our pockets and to the environment, but not all lights affect your carbon footprint as much as others.
 If you go for LED lights (the ones without the removable bulbs) then you and the environment will see a nice saving this festive period.
 Some studies show they’re even more energy efficient that standard eco bulbs!

 They’re also super safe for your eco trees, so no risk of fires this year with LEDs!